 At the annual holiday party, held this year on December 10 at 7 p.m., the entire Curtis community celebrates the season with song, entertainment, food, and dance.
 Please join us!

 The Rock Resource Center comprises the John de Lancie Library and the Curtis Archives.
 Its mission is to:

 The John de Lancie Library is located in the Milton L. Rock Resource Center, 1720 Locust Street.
 When school is in session, the library hours are:

 The library contains more than 59,000 volumes of scores (including over 100 scholarly sets of composers’ complete works), 10,000 books, subscriptions to 70 periodicals, more than 30,000 recordings for study or performance use, and electronic resources related to the study of music.
 In addition the library manages the archival material of Curtis’s history, including music and memorabilia of people associated with the school.
 The library provides a representative selection of editions of solo and chamber repertoire for all the instrumental and vocal areas of study offered at Curtis.
 It maintains a wide selection of study scores and audio and video recordings for the conducting and composition programs.
 The library also maintains a selection of books chosen by the faculty to support Curtis’s academic curricula.

 The library’s policy is to purchase music-related and non-music requests whenever possible.
 Books and music can be borrowed for short periods of time from libraries all over North America through interlibrary loan; these requests are processed by the Curtis library staff.

 Using the Collection

+There is a computer, printer and scanner available to all patrons in the Sterne Reading Room on the first floor.
 Please refer to the library website for additional information on services, polices and procedures, facilities, and electronic resources.